 “No story,” I snapped back.
 “And it certainly wouldn’t be a good one if there was.”

 For nature photographers, having no tripod is pretty much…well, like not having a camera.
 In other words, it’s an essential piece of equipment.
 Yet for many beginners, a tripod remains the object of an intense love-hate relationship.
 They love it because they’ve been told they should love it, but they hate it because they really hate carrying and operating the wretched thing.
 Eventually, that relationship evolves into one of tolerance, soon followed by tepid acceptance, mild appreciation and finally, love.

 Another often cited benefit of using a tripod regularly is that it slows the photographic process down, forcing you to think through your compositions in a more contemplative way.
-While I believe there’s plenty of truth buried in that notion, I do have to wonder how any device that forces you to do anything can be good for the creative process.
-Not using a tripod and being contemplative are not necessarily mutually exclusive deeds.
+While I believe there’s some truth buried in that notion, I do have to wonder how any device that forces you to do anything can be good for the creative process.
+Not using a tripod and being contemplative are not necessarily mutually exclusive.

-But a tripod can have many other non-conventional and under appreciated accruements that you’ll probably never read on the glossy pages of a product catalog.
+But a tripod can have many other non-conventional and under appreciated benefits that you’ll probably never read on the glossy pages of a product catalog.